DualToken: Towards Unifying Visual Understanding and Generation with Dual Visual Vocabularies

 \section{Introduction}

-Unifying visual understanding and generation within the autoregressive paradigm of large language models (LLMs) has become a current research hotspot, giving rise to representative works like CM3leon \cite{yu2023CM3leon}, Chameleon \cite{team2024chameleon}, Emu3 \cite{wang2024emu3} and VILA-U \cite{wu2024vilau}.
-To achieve multimodal autoregressive generation, these unified models require a visual tokenizer to discretize visual inputs and a corresponding detokenizer to map tokens back to the pixel space.
+Unifying visual understanding and generation within the pure autoregressive (AR) paradigm of Large Language Models (LLMs) offers a simple, end-to-end alternative to the increasingly common yet structurally complex approach of coupling LLMs with external diffusion modules~\citep{dong2024dreamllm,huang2025illume+,metaquery,blip3o}.
+To enable fully unified AR modeling of vision and language, a model requires a visual tokenizer to map images into discrete tokens and a corresponding detokenizer that can faithfully reconstruct them back into pixel space.

-Early methods~\cite{yu2023CM3leon,team2024chameleon,wang2024emu3} directly used the encoder and decoder of VQVAE as the tokenizer and detokenizer.
-However, although these methods successfully demonstrated the feasibility of unifying visual understanding and generation within the autoregressive paradigm, their understanding capabilities are typically lacking compared to traditional multimodal large language models (MLLMs) that specialize in understanding tasks \cite{liu2023mmbench,fu2024mme,yu2023mmvet,zhang2024m3exam,song2024m3gia,li2023seedbench,lu2022ScienceQA,lu2023mathvista}.
-We argue that this decline in visual understanding performance stems from the insufficient visual representations---traditional VQVAE pre-training focuses on reconstruction tasks, making its embedding space rich in low-level visual information, but lack higher-level semantic knowledge.
-In contrast, MLLMs designed for understanding tasks \cite{liu2023llava,liu2024llava1d5,liu2024llavanext,Qwen-VL,Qwen2VL,lu2024deepseekvl,wu2024deepseekvl2,li2024baichuanomni,li2025baichuanomni1d5} typically utilize CLIP-family encoders \cite{radford2021clip,zhai2023siglip,alabdulmohsin2023so400m} to extract visual features.
-Since these encoders are pretrained with language alignment, their representations inherently capture high-level semantic information, making them more suitable for downstream visual understanding tasks in MLLMs.
+Early methods in this direction~\citep{yu2023CM3leon,team2024chameleon,wang2024emu3} directly adopt the encoder and decoder of VQ-VAE as the visual tokenizer and detokenizer.
+While these approaches demonstrated the feasibility of unifying visual understanding and generation within the AR paradigm, their understanding capabilities are typically lacking compared to multimodal large language models (MLLMs) specialized for understanding tasks~\citep{liu2023mmbench,yue2023mmmu,fu2024mme,song2024m3gia}.
+We argue that this performance gap stems from inadequate visual representations: traditional VQ-VAEs are optimized solely for reconstruction, producing image tokens that preserve low-level visual details but fail to capture high-level semantics aligned with language.
+By contrast, MLLMs designed for understanding tasks~\citep{liu2024llavanext,chen2024sharegpt4v,li2024baichuanomni,li2025baichuanomni1d5,qwen2d5vl} typically rely on CLIP-family encoders~\citep{radford2021clip,zhai2023siglip}, which are pretrained with text alignment and thus inherently encode high-level semantics, making them more suitable for downstream visual understanding tasks in MLLMs.